-PACS: 96.40.Pq
+PACS: 96.40.Pq Keywords: Cosmic rays; Air shower; Lateral distribution

-1 Introduction
+1. Introduction

-Since the detection of extensive air showers (EAS) [1] lateral or radial density distributions $\rho(r)$ of different kinds of particles produced in EAS have been an ongoing target of experimental as well as theoretical investigations.
+Since the detection of extensive air showers (EAS) [1], lateral or radial density distributions $\rho(r)$ of different kinds of particles produced in EAS have been an ongoing target of experimental as well as theoretical investigations.
 There are a number of reasons why EAS lateral distributions are of importance for the air shower phenomenon.
-The first and most important one is that from the number and distribution of ground particles the energy and mass of the primary particle can be deduced.
+The first and the most important one is that from the number and distribution of ground particles, the energy and the mass of the primary particle can be deduced.
 While at least the energy reconstruction can be done rather crudely from analytical considerations, more reliable algorithms need detailed air shower simulations to relate the observables to primary energy and mass.
-Perhaps trivial, although experimentally very important, is the fact that in measurements the shower particles are always sampled over a limited range of core distances $r_1 < r < r_2$ only - in most cases with an area coverage in this range not much exceeding one percent - but showers are often referred to in terms of integrated numbers of particles:
+Perhaps trivial, although experimentally very important, is the fact that in measurements, the shower particles are always sampled over a limited range of core distances $r_1 < r < r_2$ only - in most cases, with an area coverage in this range not much exceeding 1% - while showers are often referred to in terms of integrated numbers of particles,

-$$N = \int{r_1}^{r_2} 2\pi r \rho(r) dr. \tag{1}$$
+$$N = \int{\mathbf{r}1}^{\mathbf{r}2} 2\pi r \rho(r) \mathrm{d}r. \tag{1}$$

-The total particle numbers, N, for different kinds and energy ranges of shower particles, are obtained by choosing $r_1 = 0$ and $r_2 = \infty$ and are traditionally used both as measures for the primary energy in an individual experiment as well as a means for comparison of different experiments.
-Comparing experimental results is generally hampered by different detector characteristics like energy thresholds and discrimination of particle types but also by different observation altitudes.
-These effects need to be corrected, e.g. using suitable air shower and detector response simulations.
+The total particle numbers, N, for different kinds and energy ranges of shower particles are obtained by choosing $r_1 = 0$ and $r_2 = \infty$ and are traditionally used both as measures for the primary energy in an individual experiment as well as a means for comparison of different experiments.
+Generally, the comparison of experimental results is not only hampered by different detector characteristics such as energy thresholds and discrimination of particle types, but also by different observation altitudes.
+These effects need to be corrected, e.g., using suitable air shower and detector response simulations.

 Detector effects are, in principle, minimized by disentangling the lateral distributions (and thus also the total particle numbers) for various kinds of particles.
-For experiments using a single type of detector this is generally not an option and resulting lateral distributions correspond to some mixture of different particle types, depending on the detection technique used as well as on absorber thicknesses and thresholds applied.
-Experiments with several detector components optimized for different particle types still measure a mixture of particles, but are able to disentangle various types to a large extent.
+For experiments using a single type of detector, this is generally not an option and the resulting lateral distributions correspond to some mixture of different particle types, depending on the detection technique used as well as on the absorber thicknesses and thresholds applied.
+Experiments with several detector components optimized for different particle types still measure a mixture of particles, and are able to disentangle various types to a large extent.
 The present paper follows this path to obtain lateral distributions separately for the major charged particles - electrons, muons, and hadrons - in EAS of primary energies from 5×10^{14} eV up to almost 10^{17} eV.

 Integrating from $r_1 = 0$ to $r_2 = \infty$ implies an extrapolation beyond the core distance ranges actually covered.
 Deviations of measured lateral distributions from the expected form, as a consequence, result in systematic errors of the particle numbers obtained.
-Such systematic errors can be very much reduced by using 'truncated' particle numbers integrated only over the experimentally covered range of core distances.
-This approach is introduced for muons in section 3.1.
+Such systematic errors can be very much reduced by using truncated particle numbers integrated only over the experimentally covered range of core distances.
+This approach is introduced for muons in Section 3.1.
 The main drawback of such truncated particle numbers is that comparisons of different experiments are further complicated.